 Making environmental decisions

 Many decisions and actions, both individual and collective, affect our environment, yet economic and political considerations often dominate.
-This module uses a systems framework to integrate environment with other elements when making environmental decisions in complex situations by defining the environment to include biophysical, social, political, economic, and other factors.
-You’ll explore environmental decision-making concerning fracking and examples from different parts of the world around water, energy, agriculture, forestry and climate change.
-You’ll also consider an environmental decision-making situation of your choice through a project.
+This module uses a systems framework to integrate environment with other elements when making environmental decisions in complex situations, by defining the environment to include biophysical, economic, political, social and other factors.
+You’ll develop a case study about an environmental decision-making situation of interest or concern to you, and engage with examples from different parts of the world, for instance water, energy, agriculture, forestry and climate change.

 Vocational relevance